ea fc 26 gamepad vs keyboard

 Best Gamepads for FC 26 on Different Platforms

 Picking the right gamepad for FC 26 depends on your setup—PS5 users love the DualSense for its adaptive triggers that make shooting feel weighted and realistic.
 On Xbox, the standard controller handles well, but upgrades to the Elite for back paddles that free up thumbs during skill chains.
 PC gamers can use either, with Steam configs fixing any input lags.
-To fund these upgrades or build your dream team, check FC 26 coins for sale on reliable EA FC 26 coins sites, where prices start low for quick deliveries.
-Avoid cheap knockoffs; they die fast in marathon sessions.
+To fund these upgrades or build your dream team.

 Optimizing Controller Settings in FC 26